TPei/jawbone_visualizer/README.md

 - "https://jawbone.com/nudge/api/v.1.1/users/@me/meals"

 and save them as sleep.json, moves.json and meals.json into the res folder.
+The repo comes with a couple days of demo data from my jawbone.

 Creates visualisations to analyze your behavior:
 ![Github languages](https://github.com/TPei/jawbone_sleep_visualizer/blob/master/img/sleep.png)